maximiano86/eks-with-karpenter/README.md

 - **ALB IAM Policy:** To define the permissions required by the AWS Load Balancer Controller.
 - **ALB Assume Role Policy Document:** To allow the EKS OIDC provider to assume the ALB controller role.
 - **ALB IAM Role:** To grant the AWS Load Balancer Controller access to AWS resources.
+- **SQS Queue:** To receive EC2 spot/instance event notifications for Karpenter.
+- **SQS Queue Policy:** To allow EventBridge to send messages to the SQS queue.
+- **SNS Topic:** To notify humans about EC2 spot/instance events.
+- **SNS Topic Subscription:** To send email notifications to subscribed users.
+- **EventBridge Rule:** To capture EC2 Spot interruption, instance rebalance, and maintenance events.
+- **EventBridge Target to SQS:** To route captured events to the SQS queue for Karpenter.
+- **EventBridge Target to SNS:** To route captured events to the SNS topic for human notifications.
+- **SNS Topic Policy:** To allow EventBridge to publish messages to the SNS topic.

 ### EKS, Karpenter & ALB